-- Privacy: Hiding pages from search engines and navigation menus can help with making sensitive or exclusive content private.
+- Privacy: Hiding pages from search engines and navigation menus can help make sensitive or exclusive content private.
 It allows you to create landing pages for specific marketing campaigns or special offers without exposing them to the general public.

 - Control over indexing: By excluding pages from search engine indexing, you have more control over what content appears in search results, preventing irrelevant, mostly duplicate or unfinished pages from being displayed.

 - Enhanced user experience: Removing unnecessary pages from navigation menus can declutter your website’s navigation and provide a smoother browsing experience for visitors.

 - Limited privacy: While excluding pages from search engines may discourage indexing, it is not foolproof.
 Some search engines may still discover and index hidden pages, potentially compromising their privacy.